belongtothenight/BD_ML_Code/README.md

 ## Notice

-Scripts in this repo needs to be executed with IDE with the required libraries installed in local environment.
+Scripts in this repo needs to be executed with IDE with the required libraries installed in local environment.<br><br>
 ANY USAGE OF THIS REPO NEED TO BE INFORMED BEFOREHAND.

 ## Development Environment